- Do you and your partner keep running into the same roadblocks when communicating with each other?

 RLT aims to help partners resolve conflicts, take personal accountability, develop equality, improve communication, and develop deeper connections within relationships.
 All relationships experience cycles of harmony, disharmony, and repair.
 Repair is critical for a successful relationship and RLT teaches effective methods on how to properly repair any damage.
 Great resource: The New Rules of Marriage and I Don't Want to Talk about it by Terrence Real

 EFT is an approach to couples therapy and has developed alongside the science on adult attachment and bonding to look into what is happening in couple relationships.
 EFT was created by Sue Johnson.
 Typically, when our partner does something that intensely upsets us, it usually means they poked one of our old wounds.
-In therapy, we address what comes up when your partner does said things, help you partner empathize with your wounds, which in turns helps them to understand that it’s not just about them creating problems (when someone thinks they are entirely to blame they retreat into a safe spot of defensiveness) so they can turn to you and help you heal and work toward reacting/responding in a different way, and vice versa.
+In therapy, we address what comes up when your partner does said things, help you partner empathize with your wounds, which in turns helps them to understand that it’s not just about them creating problems (when someone thinks they are entirely to blame they retreat into a safe spot of defensiveness).
+This frees up space for self-healing and relationship repair, which leads to working on how to react and respond in a different way.
 Great resource: Hold Me Tight by Sue Johnson

 Mindfulness is a flavor of awareness that arises by deliberately paying attention to the present moment, without judgment.
 It is also the cultivation and practice of an intentional new, internal method of processing awareness accompanied by a detached posture toward the present moment.
 The ability to conduct a “body scan” and move your mindful awareness to notice tension in your body provides an opportunity to down-regulate when a conversation might be starting to go south with your partner.
 Great resource: Mindsight by Daniel Siegal